lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 13: The printed ballot is counted with the other paper ballots of various kinds during the normal election ballot count process.

-Note: It is not clear that saving the QR codes serves any function.
+Note: It is not clear that saving the QR codes serves any function, nor is there any need to carefully dispose of a QR code after it is used.

 # Identifying Risks
 Especially from non-local agents such as foreign states / groups: